What’s inside my mattress? – Understanding the GSM of upholstery

-What you should be trying to do is to see where your money is going.
+What you need to know to see where your money is going

-The specification tells you that the key fillings are polyester/cotton, pure new wool and cashmere, but how you do you actually know that this is true?
+The specification tells you that the key fillings are Egyptian cotton, Wool blended with Hemp and Mohair, but how you do you actually know that this is true?
 Don’t just take the above description as being what you ‘think’ you will be getting.

 The above is all the information this particular retailer decides to give you.
-But remember, they are asking about £1400 for this particular mattress so you should absolutely need to know where your money is going?
+But remember, they are asking about £2,499 for this particular mattress so you should absolutely need to know where your money is going?
 We also know you should be expecting 3,000+ total GSM for a mattress like this.

 How can I tell what is in a mattress?

 Polyester is amongst the cheapest mattress components you can get.
 Usually, given names like premium white fibre or anti-allergenic white fibre, it is still polyester and it is still cheap.
 If this component forms the bulk of the upholstery you are paying top whack for a cheap mattress.
 However, we don’t know for sure if there’s polyester in this mattress as although it has natural in the title there’s no reference to 100% Natural fibres.
 The minimum would be 300GSM and the likely maximum 1500GSM which is probably used in the pillowtop of this mattress to give it the loft it requires.

-3. What is the GSM of the cotton?
+3. What is the GSM of the Egyptian cotton?

-4. What is the GSM of the pure new wool?
+4. What is the GSM of the Wool & Hemp blend?